- Faith and Worship

 The star of six points is derived from the coat of arms of Pope Gregory XVI, who established the Diocese of Little Rock on Nov.
 28, 1843.
 Bishop Taylor's personal arms proclaim that the cross of Jesus is our secure hope in times of adversity.

 The red waves represent the water of baptism and the blood of the Eucharist as prefigured in the events of the Exodus: the waters of the Nile turned into blood, the blood of the Passover Lamb sprinkled on the Israelites' doorposts, prefiguring that of Jesus poured out on the cross, and their passage through the Red Sea, prefiguring our salvation from the power of sin and death through baptism.

-They also represent the pastoral challenge of the Church today: the blood of martyrs like Father Stanley Rother of Oklahoma, the blood of the victims of abortion and the Rio Grande across which immigrants continue to come.
+They also represent the pastoral challenge of the Church today: the blood of martyrs like Blessed Stanley Rother of Oklahoma, the blood of the victims of abortion and the Rio Grande across which immigrants continue to come.
 The red waves also refer to the Red River which unites Texas, the state of Bishop Taylor's birth, with Oklahoma and Arkansas, the states in which he has served as a priest and bishop.